sarahrosehassan/find-primes/README.md

 # Finding The Prime Factors of an Integer
 The returned list of the method needs to contain all the prime factors in ascending sorted order.

-To make the program run faster, I will use memor space and store the sequence of prime numbers that I already generated.

 # Time Complexity and Caching